Transgene: Use in plants

 A variety of transgenic plants have been designed for agriculture to produce genetically modified crops, such as corn, soybean, rapeseed oil, cotton, rice and more.
 As of 2012, these GMO crops were planted on 170 million hectares globally.

 Golden rice

 One example of a transgenic plant species is golden rice.
-In 1997, five million children developed xerophthalmia, a medical condition caused by vitamin A deficiency, in Southeast Asia alone.
+In the late 20th century, an estimated five million children developed xerophthalmia, a medical condition caused by vitamin A deficiency, in Southeast Asia each year.
 Of those children, a quarter million went blind.
-To combat this, scientists used biolistics to insert the daffodil phytoene synthase gene into Asia indigenous rice cultivars.
+To combat this, scientists used biolistics to insert the daffodil phytoene synthase gene into indigenous rice cultivars.
 The daffodil insertion increased the production of β-carotene.
 The product was a transgenic rice species rich in vitamin A, called golden rice.
 Little is known about the impact of golden rice on xerophthalmia because anti-GMO campaigns have prevented the full commercial release of golden rice into agricultural systems in need.